JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7895 days**.

-And here is a just a random fact -  **On a Canadian two dollar bill, the flag flying over the Parliament building is an American flag**.
+And here is a just a random fact -  **Dipsomania refers to an insatiable craving for alcoholic beverages**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)